 Please Note: Eligibility guidelines are determined by the Ito Foundation.

-The Center is currently accepting applications for scholarship awards beginning in the spring or fall 2016.
 All application materials must be received in hard copy by the Center for Japanese Studies by the deadline.

 Application materials should be submitted to: